International Women's Day and Equal Pay Day in digital projects

 In our analysis, we look at the hourly rates of IT solo self-employed workers:

 The hourly rates show the expected picture: women earn less than men on average - so no equal pay.
-The wage gap has even increased compared to the previous year.
-Self-employed women in IT have a 9.4 % lower wage than men.
+The pay gap is higher compared to the Previous year even increased.
+Self-employed women in IT have a wage 9.4 % lower than men.
 The fact that the wage gap is smaller than the overall German average supports the assumption that part of the wage differences can be explained by the field of activity.
-However, gender-related wage differences are also significantly present to a lesser extent within a sector; for example, Haufe looks specifically at e-commerce managers, for whom the wage difference is only 4.5%.
+However, gender-related wage differences are also significantly present to a lesser extent within a sector; for example, Haufe looks specifically at e-commerce managers, for whom the wage gap is only % lower than for men.
+4,5% out.

 Roles in digital project crucial